logo

 Read for Pleasure

 The more you read, the more your vocabulary will grow.
-Read what interests you -- graphic novels, science fiction, romance, newspapers -- if you like what you read, you are more likely to read more actively and learn more.
-It can be helpful to read different authors because authors tend to have their own favorite words.
-Reading material from different writers will expose you to a greater number of words.
-Write down unfamiliar words, and then look them up in a dictionary.
+Read what interests you -- graphic novels, science fiction, romance, newspapers -- if you enjoy what you read, you are more likely to read actively and learn more.

 Word of the Day

 Many online dictionaries will send free emails each day containing a word and its definition.
 Reading these emails can introduce you to a new word each day.
-For the new word to become part of your vocabulary, it is helpful to keep track of the new words you learn and refer to them often.
+For the new word to become part of your vocabulary.
+Make a point to use them when you have the opportunity.

 Question of the Day